-As I sat sipping my first Southern sweet tea at lunch in Charleston SC with my couchsurfing host, after we had been given a free frozen custard sample, I thought I could get used to this.
+As I sat sipping my first Southern sweet tea at lunch in Charleston with my couchsurfing host, after we had been given a free frozen custard sample, I thought I could get used to this.
 The Southern hospitality, the warm weather in fall and the sweetness.
 I had only a day to see the South Carolina city that was last month named the second best city in the world by Conde Nast Traveler readers (behind Florence, but it’s hard to compete with Italy).

 Free Tours by Foot